Surajv311/mDumpSWE/Linux-internals-and-commands/README.md

 - `netstat`: The network statistics command is a networking tool used for troubleshooting and configuration, that can also serve as a monitoring tool for connections over the network.
 - `ps aux`: Similar to `ps -ef`.
 Displays information about running processes.
 - `last`: This command in Linux is used to display the history of last logged in users.
+- `ssh -i`: To ssh into a machine. '-i' is identity_file which selects a file from which the identity (private key) for public key authentication is read.
+- `ping -c 1 $(hostname)`: To get IP address of the machine
+-

+who
+last
+cmp
+sh test_file.sh

+chmod a+x test_file.sh - a+x means
+chmod a-x test_file.sh - a-x means

+sudo apt-get install iftop
+sudo dmesg
+clear
+sudo kill -9 335793
+date
+sudo ls -l /proc/330046/fd/1 or 2 or 3

+vim :set nu,
+other vim commands also keep a track

 Note: [Shell scripts best practices _al](https://stackoverflow.com/questions/78497/design-patterns-or-best-practices-for-shell-scripts)